 The X5 and Z250 scooters are meant for same skill level – entry level to intermediate – but have slightly different riding components and riding experiences.
 In a nutshell, the X5 is more basic, and the Z250 is a more advanced scooter for about $50 more.
 That said, at the beginning level, you’re not going to have much complaining going on with the X5.
 It really is awesome for the price!
 But if you want your kid to have a slightly easier and smoother ride, fork out the extra dough for the Z250.

 Right out of the gate, you can actually hear that the Z250 is smoother.
 It’s quieter and lacks any of that clickety clack.
 Basically you can hear the smooth rolling and also the padded landings after jumps.
-That said, it’s not like the X5 is super noisy.
-But it’s more entry level, so it does make more noise than the Z250.
+That said, it’s not like the X5 is super noisy like you may be used to hearing on a Razor A5 Lux or A2 kick scooter.
+But its entry-level build does make more noise than the Z250.

 Weight: Weighing about the same, the X5 comes in at 7.4 lbs while the Z250 weighs 8.0 lbs.
 By comparison, the Micro Sprite kick scooter only weighs about 5.5 lbs.
 Our testers who were more familiar with kick scooters didn’t complain about the few extra pounds though.